BetterStage vs macOS Stage Manager

 BetterStage takes the same concept and removes every limitation.
 Stages span all your monitors at once, so switching to Stage 2 swaps every display simultaneously.
 You name each stage (Dev, Design, Comms) so you always know what's where.
 And Opt+1-9 switches instantly — no clicking required.

-On top of workspaces, BetterStage includes BSP auto-tiling (Bento Box), 14 snap zones, and a radial Snap Wheel — none of which Stage Manager offers.
+On top of workspaces, BetterStage includes Bento Box auto-tiling, 15 snap zones, a radial Snap Wheel, and AI Staging — describe the workspace you want in a chat panel and AI arranges your windows into stages.
+None of which Stage Manager offers.
 You get a complete window management system, not just window grouping.

 Full Feature Comparison